Admsher/Allos/README.md

 Linear Bottlenecks: By employing linear activations in bottleneck layers, MobileNetV2 reduces computational cost and improves gradient flow during training.

 Width Multiplier and Resolution Multiplier: These hyperparameters offer flexibility to adjust the model's size and computational complexity according to the requirements of the target device or application.

+## Deployment
+Used Gunicorn and apache2 on Ubuntu 24.04 to hostthe app on a local server  (http://10.30.30.195:8000/)

+Please note that if the site is unresponsive I might have killed to save battery power ad storage of laptop.
+So please just send me a mail if the problem is persisting and I will re initiate the srever whwnever needed.